 It’s such a simple thing to do that can mean all the world to a reviewer.
 Whether they said something nice or not-so-nice, they are going to remember you if you take the time to reply.
 When it comes to negative reviews, take 30 minutes or so to consider what you want to say Responding in the heat of the moment might make the situation worse, so always respond kindly and positively.

 3. Make Customers Choose You Versus the Competition

-How to Use Coupons and Promotions to Boost Your Restaurant’s Bottom Line
+Restaurant Coupon Marketing to Boost Your Bottom Line

 It’s proven over and over that coupons and other promotions drive consumers to your restaurant.
 So where do you put your coupon offer for the best results?
 You have to get the coupon distributed… so why not get it into the hands of every grocery store shopper in your area?

 Coupons on the back of grocery store receipts allow restaurant owners to deliver targeted, repetitive coupon offers to their potential customers.
 Plus, each grocery store limits two coupons to each category.
 Unlike other coupon mediums, like Groupon, you don’t have to worry about trying to stand out next to hundreds of other restaurants.